-I am 12.5% Jewish.
-I think.
-My Grandmother was half-Jewish, so that makes my dad a quarter-Jewish, which makes me an eighth-Jewish.
+I am 25% Jewish.
+My Grandmother was Jewish, so that makes my dad half-Jewish, which makes me a quarter-Jewish.
 Right?
 And you want to know something, I’ve never been invited to Rosh Hashanah or Passover or any of the other Jewish Festivals.
-Heck, being 1/8th Jewish you think my local Rabbi would have invited me to at least one night of Hanukkah.
+Heck, being 1/4 Jewish you think my local Rabbi would have invited me to at least one night of Hanukkah.
 I guess I just look too Gentile-y.

 Christians have a lot to learn about the Old Testament and the Jewish people.
 I hear a lot of Christians say things like “everything is about Christ from Genesis to Revelation” and “the ‘Old’ is Jesus concealed and the ‘New’ is Jesus revealed.”
 But we rarely study the Old Testament.
 We know Noah built a big boat.
 We know Joseph just wanted to be a fashion model for colorful coats.
 Before him, everyone just went with tan or beige.
 And we know Daniel doesn’t taste like Fancy Feast.
 We have a coloring-book-level knowledge of Old Testament characters, and that’s about it.
 Today, I hope to add to that knowledge a little bit.

 In the Old Testament, there are 7 Feasts.
 There are a billion festivals, remembrances, and ceremonies, but only 7 Feasts.
 Any time you see the number seven in the Bible, remember, it is the number of completion or perfection.
 (Think God creating the world in 7 days.)
 So what do the Feasts reveal about Christ?
 More than a trailer to a Summer Movie Blockbuster.
 You know the ones.
 They basically tell the whole plot, reveal the big twist in the second act, and shows every funny joke in the entire movie.
 The 7 Feasts reveal just about that much about Jesus.

 #1 – The Passover Feast